-Such studies provide insights into the complexities behind financial decision-making, beyond simple behavioural economic principles.
+Such studies provide insights into the complexities behind financial decision-making, beyond simple behavioral economic principles.

 Leveraging Psychological Biases for Better Financial Decision Making

-Behavioural research has worked to uncover the different ways in which we think about money.
-This knowledge can be used to ‘hack’ our behaviours to bring about financial and mental well-being.
+Behavioral research has worked to uncover the different ways in which we think about money.
+This knowledge can be used to ‘hack’ our behaviors to bring about financial and mental well-being.

 Pain of Payment:

 Pain of payment varies with mode and time of payment.
 By manipulating these factors, depending upon the context, we can maximise financial well-being and satisfaction.
 In a survey estimating enjoyment of visiting a health club when comparing a monthly fixed fee to hourly payments, respondents judged that the monthly fixed fee would lead to higher enjoyment (Prelec, 2009).
 Pre-payment for a continued experience can reduce repeated reminders of the cost, which isn’t the case in a pay-as-you-go system.
 Payment by credit card would further reduce the pain of paying in this scenario.
 For general spending with credit cards, setting up text notifications with information on amount spent and remaining balance can make the pain of paying and opportunity cost more salient, thus facilitating better financial decisions.